-Do not miss out the complimentary companion desktop software (Akeeba SiteDiff and Akeeba eXtract Wizard) which are available free of charge from our site.
+Do not miss out the complimentary companion software (Akeeba Kickstart and Akeeba eXtract Wizard) which are available free of charge from our site.
 They make working with Akeeba Backup a breeze.

 Note: The software is free of charge, its support is not.
-You need a valid subscription (starting at EUR 7.79) to request support.
-However, its documentation, the troubleshooting wizard and searching the forum is free.
+You need a valid subscription to request support.
+Its documentation, the troubleshooting wizard and searching the public tickets is free.

 *** IF YOU CAN'T FIND HOW TO ENABLE A FEATURE LISTED HERE, PLEASE READ THE (FREE) DOCUMENTATION! ***